darachg22/DarachGorham-FODA/README.md

 # DarachGorham-FODA
 My repository for the Module "FUNDAMENTALS OF DATA ANALYSIS", containing tasks, projects, notebooks and readme files.

+This repository contains 4 files.
+Within the tasks file there are 5 tasks, some text based and others containing codes to run.
+To run each code is as follows:

 Task 1: Collatz Conjecture Verifier

 Progam aim: